 The most impacted industries in India in the last six months were education/research, government/military, insurance/legal, manufacturing, and healthcare, according to the report by Check Point Research (CPR), the Threat Intelligence arm of Check Point Software Technologies.

-Cybercriminals have continued to exploit the Covid-19 pandemic and highlight a dramatic 93 percent increase in the number of ransomware attacks globally, said the ‘Cyber Attack Trends: 2021 Mid-Year Report’.
+Cybercriminals have continued to exploit the Covid-19 pandemic and highlight a dramatic 93 percent increase in ransomware attacks globally, according to the ‘Cyber Attack Trends: 2021 Mid-Year Report’.

 At 1,338, organizations in the APAC region faced the highest number of cyber-attacks weekly, followed by EMEA at 777 and Americas at 688.